Omar-Talabay/p2_continuous-control/Report.md

 The experiment is done on AWS Sagemaker.
 The development environment is provided.
 The code should also run properly on Udacity workspace.

-The path to Unity environment should be changed to the appropriate path: i.e.:
+The path to Unity environment should be changed to the appropriate path, cell number 4, i.e.:

 > env = UnityEnvironment(file_name='./data/Reacher_Linux_NoVis//Reacher.x86_64')